 Are you thinking of using your air fryer to make toast.
 Can an air fryer replace a toaster?
 Yes it can.
 It can easily make the perfect toast.
 Here’s how…

-Air frying has become very popular lately.
+Air frying is a trendy way to cook these days.
 People love the convenience of cooking food without having to heat up their kitchen or wait for the oven to preheat.
 The problem is, knowing which foods cook well in an air fryer.
 Can you really toast bread in an air fryer?
 Read on for what you need to toast bread in an air fryer and how to go about it.

 What you need to make toast in air fryer